acidoss/RSDKv5-3DS/GUIDE.md

 1. Install devkitPro from [here](https://github.com/devkitPro/installer/releases) and accept all defaults
 2. Open the app called Msys2
 3. In Msys2 run: pacman -S 3ds-libtheora 3ds-sdl libctru 3ds-dev git
-4. Download the **Sonic Mania 3DS Quick Build Script** from [here](https://github.com/MisterSheeple/Sonic-Mania-3DS-Build-Guide/raw/main/buildscript.sh).
+4. Download the **Sonic Mania 3DS Quick Build Script** from [here](https://raw.githubusercontent.com/SaturnSH2x2/RSDKv5-Decompilation/3ds-main/buildscript.sh) with `wget https://raw.githubusercontent.com/SaturnSH2x2/RSDKv5-Decompilation/3ds-main/buildscript.sh`
 5. Make the script executable by running `chmod +x buildscript.sh`.
 6. Run it using `./buildscript.sh`.
 7. When the script is done running, your 3DSX will be located in `Sonic-Mania-Decompilation/build/dependencies/v5_3DS/` and the CIA will be in `Sonic-Mania-Decompilation/dependencies/v5_3DS/3ds/out/` in msys2, to get to it from file explorer you will need to go to C:\msys64\home\%USERNAME%\RSDKv5-Decompilation\build\dependencies/